-i. ...ideally has had a minimum of three years of demonstrated effectiveness in ordained pastoral ministry;...has normally completed at least one year of service in the site for which an intern is requested;

-- ii. ...shall agree to be involved in supervisory training programs provided or recommended by the seminary; - iii. ...should demonstrate general understanding of and agree to comply with those functions designed to safeguard the educative components of the internship experience; - iv. ...evidences a lively, positive attitude towards parish ministry and the mission and ministry of the larger church; - v. ...normally has basically positive recollections of her/his own internship; - vi. ...must commit her/himself to supervisory conferences of at least an hour's duration no less frequently than weekly; - vii. ...agrees to help fashion an initial learning/serving contract; - viii. ...provides evaluative reports on the intern on forms supplied and requested by the seminary; - ix. ...serves as a mentor for the intern providing guidance, friendship, and modeling; - x. ...serves as a spiritual advisor for the intern; - xi. ...provides adequate initial direction and then pursues a strategic course towards that time when the two move towards a more collegial interrelationship; - xii. ...remains concerned to provide adequate emotional support plus the confrontation which stretches the "intern's growing edges; - xiii. ...exercises special care when initiating, modifying, and terminating the internship supervisory relationship; - xiv. ...sees her/himself as a transitional figure who invites and welcomes the intern into the world of responsible ministry; - xv. ...becomes in effect an adjunct seminary faculty member who assists significantly in the theological training enterprise; - xvi. ...invites consultation with the seminary through its contextual education staff, initiation of which may rest with either side; - xvii. ...demonstrates a lively interest in her/his own continuing education; - xviii. ...shall, in a multiple-staff arrangement, be one of the pastors so designated; - xix. ...may expect to be rewarded for her/his self-investment in this program in multiple, unpredictable ways some of which only eternity will bring to light.
+- i. ...ideally has had a minimum of three years of demonstrated effectiveness in ordained pastoral ministry;...has normally completed at least one year of service in the site for which an intern is requested; - ii. ...shall agree to be involved in supervisory training programs provided or recommended by the seminary; - iii. ...should demonstrate general understanding of and agree to comply with those functions designed to safeguard the educative components of the internship experience; - iv. ...evidences a lively, positive attitude towards parish ministry and the mission and ministry of the larger church; - v. ...must commit themselves to supervisory conferences of at least an hour's duration no less frequently than weekly; - vi. ...agrees to help fashion an initial learning/serving contract; - vii. ...provides evaluative reports on the intern on forms supplied and requested by the seminary; - viii. ...serves as a mentor for the intern providing guidance, friendship, and modeling; - ix. ...serves as a spiritual advisor for the intern; - x. ...provides adequate initial direction and then pursues a strategic course towards that time when the two move towards a more collegial interrelationship; - xi. ...remains concerned to provide adequate emotional support plus the confrontation which stretches the "intern's growing edges; - xii. ...exercises special care when initiating, modifying, and terminating the internship supervisory relationship; - xiii. ...sees her/himself as a transitional figure who invites and welcomes the intern into the world of responsible ministry; - xiv. ...becomes in effect an adjunct seminary faculty member who assists significantly in the theological training enterprise; - xv. ...invites consultation with the seminary through its contextual education staff, initiation of which may rest with either side; - xvi. ...demonstrates a lively interest in their own continuing education; - xvii. ...shall, in a multiple-staff arrangement, be one of the pastors so designated; - xviii. ...may expect to be rewarded for their self-investment in this program in multiple, unpredictable ways some of which only eternity will bring to light.

-15. What do you see to be the role of the sponsoring congregation?
+15. What do you see to be the role of the sponsoring congregation? a.

-a.
 THE SPONSORING MINISTRY SITE